Bubballoo3/BalyProjectCode/README.md

 ##### A collection of ready-to-use tools and classes for the Denis Baly Slide Collection
 ***
 ## How to Open and Run in a Terminal
+* ****Download Program****
+    At the top of this (the main) webpage for the project, click the button titled 'Code' and a dropdown will appear.
+If you do not have a github account, press the option to download it as a zip file, and then unzip it on your computer and put the folder somewhere convenient to find.
+    If you have a github account, you can copy the https link from the dropdown.
+Then in your terminal, navigate to the folder you would like to put the download in.
+Then type the following line of code into the command line
+    ```sh
+    git clone pastedhttpslink
+    ```
+    it will then prompt you for your github username and password before downloading the folder.
 * ****Navigate to Folder****

     Open a terminal window and navigate to the BalyProjectCode folder using the Change Directory (`cd`) command.
 For example, a terminal on startup will usually start at your user, and on a windows terminal, the prompt may look something like